realAttaUrRehman/Assignment7-CircleCI/README.md

 # Getting started

-Simple calculator API hosted on APIMATIC
+Simple calculator API hosted on APIMATIC.io

 ## How to Build